12-STEP RECOVERY PROGRAM

 WA'S 12 TRADITIONS

-For our group purpose, there is but one ultimate authority—a loving Greater Wisdom as expressed by our group conscience.
-Our leaders are but trusted servants, they do not govern.
+For our group purpose, there is but one ultimate authority—a loving wisdom as expressed by our group conscience.
+Our leaders are but trusted servants; they do not govern.
+(TRUST IN GROUP CONSCIENCE)

-Each group should be autonomous except in matters affecting other groups or WA as a whole.
+Each group should be autonomous except in matters affecting other groups as a whole.
+(AUTONOMY)

-WA as such ought never be organized, but we may create service boards or committees directly responsible to those they serve.
+W.A. as such ought never be organized but we may create service boards or committees directly responsible to those they serve.
+(SPIRIT OF SERVICE)